kreuzwerker/terraform-provider-docker/website/docs/index.html.markdown

 You can still use the enviroment variables `DOCKER_REGISTRY_USER` and `DOCKER_REGISTRY_PASS`.

-An example content of the file `~/.docker/config.json` on OSX may look like follows:
+An example content of the file `~/.docker/config.json` on macOS may look like follows:

 ```json
 {